Duke of Fernández-Miranda

-Duke of Fernández-Miranda (Duque de Fernández-Miranda), is a title for Spanish nobility that is accompanied by the additional honorific dignity of Grandee of Spain (a separate legal entity from the title of nobility).
-It was granted by Juan Carlos I on 31 May 1977 to Torcuato Fernández-Miranda y Hevia, who played an important role in the Spanish transition to democracy.
-His political education of then Prince Juan Carlos (starting in 1960) during the dictatorship of Francoist Spain, and his statesmanship creating transitional laws and a constitution, and in facilitating the referendum and democratic elections after the death of Francisco Franco in 1975, were instrumental in Spain's return to democracy.
+Duke of Fernández-Miranda (Duque de Fernández-Miranda) is a hereditary title of Spanish nobility, accompanied by the dignity of Grandee.
+It was created on 31 May 1977 by King Juan Carlos I in favor of politician Torcuato Fernández-Miranda, who played an important role in the Spanish transition to democracy.
+His political education of then Prince Juan Carlos (starting in 1960) during the dictatorship of Francisco Franco, and his statesmanship creating transitional laws and a Constitution, and in facilitating the referendum and democratic elections after the death of Francisco Franco in 1975, were instrumental in Spain's return to democracy.

 History

-Torcuato Fernández-Miranda y Hevia (1915–1980), 1st Duke of Fernández-Miranda, was the former President of the Cortes Españolas and the Council of the Realm.
+Torcuato Fernández-Miranda y Hevia (1915–1980), 1st Duke of Fernández-Miranda, was the former president of the Cortes Españolas and of the Council of the Realm.
 Contrary to Franco's intent or the dictatorship to continue after his own death, Torcuato Fernández-Miranda served as a statesman in the Spanish transition to democracy, instrumental in helping King Juan Carlos I, and the people of Spain, to replace the bodies Torcuato Fernández-Miranda had been president of with a democratic Cortes Generales.
-He also served as First Vice President of the Government of Spain, and as interim Prime Minister of Spain after the assassination of Prime Minister Luis Carrero Blanco.
+He also served as first deputy prime minister, and as acting prime minister after the assassination of Luis Carrero Blanco.